 Yes, Jesus is really minuscule here - too small in fact.
 The sizes do not agree with each other.
 Mary, Joseph, the ox and the donkey are portrayed in a bigger scale than the child and the angels.
 A difference in sizes does occur more often in the 15th century, but usually it is the holy that was depicted larger than the ‘ordinary’ world.
 Here it is Jesus and the angels that are rendered in a smaller scale.
 Why would Geertgen have done this?

 Probably because Jesus represents the small and the weak who will conquer evil that feeds itself on prestige, wealth, power and violence.
 Just like Jesus on the cross is an image and example of how we as human beings are meant to be, so this child in the manger is as well.
 We must become like a child and know our dependence on a Father who will fill our open hands.
 We must become like the angels in the painting who look with childlike astonishment at that naked miracle that happens to be part of the Holy Trinity.
 We must become like Jesus who executes God’s all encompassing plan of redemption by becoming a human being who in his love, time and again, adopts an attitude of service and vulnerability.
 It was the aim of the ascetic Devotio Moderna to become ‘naked and small’ as a pillar of a devout and Christ devoted life.
 For whoever becomes like a child will enter the kingdom of God.
 The Christ Child shows us the way.

-Click here to watch the video of Nativity by Night in combination with ‘Holy, Holy, Holy’ in the rendition of Sufjan Stevens.
-(It is the third video from above.)
+Video of Nativity by Night in combination with ‘Holy, Holy, Holy’ in the rendition of Sufjan Stevens:

 Marleen Hengelaar-Rookmaaker is editor-in-chief of ArtWay.